russelljjarvis/teiili/docs/scripts/Getting started.rst

     synapse_models.main("/path/to/my/equations/")

 Note, that the following folder structure is generated in the specified location: ``/path/to/my/equations/teiliApps/equations/``.
+If you simply call the classes without a path the equations will be placed in ``~/teiliApps/equations/``.
 Have a look at our tutorials_ to see how to use teili and which features it provides to you.

 .. _conda: https://conda.io/docs/user-guide/install/index.html